nicklastrange/FootballLeagueManagementSystem/README.md

 ![chrome_t2QOieUaEH](https://user-images.githubusercontent.com/63170610/172018188-2e2790d5-4414-4336-942d-b968bb28f5b8.png)

-## How to use this?

-Application is hosted via heroku, so you can just use this link!

 ## FYI

 This is just a simple project created because university forced me to do so, so don't hate me for lack of code quality! 🥰